About the Whole of Australian Government Occupation Coding Service

 Understanding model confidence

 In machine learning, model confidence typically refers to the estimated probability the model assigns to its predicted outcome, indicating how certain it is about that prediction.
-The Coding Service models make predictions according to the structure of the OSCA and ANZSCO classifications.
-These are hierarchical structures with five levels:
+The Coding Service models make predictions according to the structure of the classifications.
+In the case of ANZSCO and OSCA, these are hierarchical structures with five levels:

 • major group (1-digit code) - broadest level